What is the best CPAP alternative?

 The Bruxism and Sleep Apnea Overlap

 Sleep apnea and bruxism co-occur at a notably elevated rate.
 Research indicates that people with OSA show significantly higher rates of sleep bruxism than the general population.
-The proposed mechanism involves micro-arousals — as the airway obstructs, the brain arouses briefly to resume breathing, and this arousal can manifest as a grinding episode.
+The proposed mechanism involves micro-arousals triggered by apnea events — as the airway obstructs, the brain arouses briefly to resume breathing, and this arousal can manifest as a grinding episode.

-This means: if you have confirmed bruxism, it may be worth discussing sleep apnea screening with your doctor — particularly if you snore, feel unrefreshed after sleep, or have a bed partner who has noticed breathing pauses.
+If you have confirmed bruxism, it may be worth discussing sleep apnea screening with your doctor — particularly if you snore, feel unrefreshed after sleep, or have a bed partner who has noticed breathing pauses.
 Conversely, if you’re being managed for sleep apnea, tooth protection during sleep is worth discussing with your dentist.
+Managing one condition doesn’t automatically address the other.

 The Bottom Line